yeehaa123/elab/CHAT/lab.md

 digital interfaces are developed that are discovery oriented.
 The offline lab is complemented by an online platform ([Coding the Humanities](http://codingthehumanities.com/))

-**Design Thinking**: Our private partner in this project, The Dark Horse GMBH., is one of the leading european consultancy firms in design thinking.
-We believe the user-centered, collaborative approach that defines this methodology, is a way out of the individualist research culture in the humanities.
-DH will help us design a lab and a curriculum based on this approach.

 ## How does this research build on relevant state-of-the-art research